 They’re essentially chemical sledgehammers, enhancing the effect of GABA a central neurotransmitter, globally across the brain.
 This pervasive shift causes the relaxation & lowering of energy we’ve come to associate with Xanax, Valium Klonopin, Ativan and others.
 This a rudimentary paradigm to work around, and has been the source of a lot of controversy because of it.
 Instead of getting into a back and forth about the effectiveness of Xanax as a recreational drug or prescription, I wanted to make sure that you knew what’s been going on with Benzos in the research world, and hopefully give you a better understanding of the risks so you can make whatever choice is best for you or the people you know taking the stuff.

-Firstly, a paper from 2014, published in the British Medical Journal in 2014 showed that long-term benzo usage was associated with a 43% increase in risk for Alzheimer’s.
+Firstly, a paper from 2014, published in the British Medical Journal in 2014 showed how easy it is to Buy Research Chemicals UK, and its long-term usage was associated with a 43% increase in risk for Alzheimer’s.
 I’m not kidding.
 When most people interviewed on the subject recommend transitioning patients to other, more modern drugs, I think we can all start safely saying these things shouldn’t be taken casually.

 Something I’d not heard of at all, heavy use of benzos like Xanax are strongly correlated with treatment resistant depression.
 A study published in The Journal of Nervous & Mental Disease less than 2 months ago, implicates heavy benzo use as one of the only real strikingly correlated features of the treatment-resistant depression population.
 So next time your mopey friend wants to take 5 bars of Xanax to deal with the doldrums, maybe let them know about this recent finding.